bjornum/main_assignment-pro1001/MiscPlanning/Journey.md

 - Completed Layout of the Produce and Chatbox section
 - Completed Layout of the Info section that i call it.
 - Cleaned all inline styling, and made reusable classes instead

+# 05.05.2025

+- Fixed info title, now are centered, as it should.
+- Adjusted info link, with darkslategray colour.
+- Counting this section of the landing page as completed, and moving on to the next one.